 No, all our cakes are custom so therefore they start at the same base price and go up from there depending on complexity of design.
 Some Cakes can be baked and decorated in 2-3 days others can take weeks to make the decorations.

 We offer hourly appointment consultations on Tuesday, Wednesday, Thursday between 2 and 7pm and on Saturdays after all deliveries have been made.
-For servings of 100 or more the cost is $35.00 which applies to the final cost of your order .
+For servings of 100 or more the price is $35.00 which applies/is deducted from the final cost of your order .
 Please Schedule your appointment after all your ideas and thoughts are set (6-8 months max before event)

 So you’ll want each guest to have 1, so you’ll need at least 100.
 Since waiters will be controlling the flow it’s unlikely you’ll need more than 1 per guest.
 So why have 1.25 per guest?
 Well, sometimes people flag down waiters and ask for seconds (esp kids & teens) & sometimes waiters drop things.
 Imagine a tray hitting the floor as a waiter is navigating the dance floor during the bunny hop – it happens.
 So having at least 25% extra ensures that you’ll have enough extras just in case.